TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 We Say: Thousand Fell designs their sneakers in New York and makes them in Brazil.
 They use a single, family-owned factory to keep inventory low and quality high.

 Circularity is key to everything Thousand Fell does.
-All their sneakers are designed with their entire life cycle in mind, from raw material to end-of-life disposable.
+All their sneakers are designed with their entire life cycle in mind, from raw material to end-of-life disposal.

 Don’t throw away your old Thousand Fell sneakers if they have some life left in them.
 Simply return them to Thousand Fell, and they’ll donate them to someone in need via Soles4Souls.